nushell/nushell.github.io/contributor-book/commands.md

 ## Internal commands

 All commands inside of Nu, including plugins, are internal commands.
-Internal commands communicate with each other using streams of [Tagged&lt;Value&gt;](https://github.com/nushell/nushell/blob/d30c40b40ebfbb411a503ad7c7bceae8029c6689/crates/nu-source/src/meta.rs#L91) and [ShellError](https://github.com/nushell/nushell/blob/main/crates/nu-errors/src/lib.rs#L179).
+Internal commands communicate with each other using [`PipelineData`](https://docs.rs/nu-protocol/latest/nu_protocol/enum.PipelineData.html).

 ### Signature

 Commands use a light typechecking pass to ensure that arguments passed to them can be handled correctly.
-To enable this, each command provides a Signature which tells Nu:
+To enable this, each [`Command`](https://docs.rs/nu-protocol/latest/nu_protocol/engine/trait.Command.html) provides a [`Signature`](https://docs.rs/nu-protocol/latest/nu_protocol/struct.Signature.html) which tells Nu:

 - The name of the command
 - The positional arguments (e.g. in `start x y` the `x` and `y` are positional arguments)
 - If the command takes an unbounded number of additional positional arguments (e.g. `start a1 a2 a3 ... a99 a100`)
 - The named arguments (e.g. `ansi gradient --fgstart '0x40c9ff'`)
-- If the command is a filter or a sink

 With this information, a pipeline can be checked for potential problems before it's executed.